MJP32/rps-test/README.md

 ### Step 3: Implement a strategy for Rock-Paper-Scissors (Optional) ###
 * Implement the **com.tw.casino.game.GameStrategy** interface.
 * Annotate your implementation class with the tag **@EmployStrategy** and place in under the same package or any sub-package.
-Do not place it any where else.
+Do not place it anywhere else.
 * For this implementation only the first implementation found reflectively in the class path is picked up and assigned as the strategy to be used.
 * The *RandomGuessingRPSStrategy* described above has been currently annotated and may be used without change.